 - Pain during sex

 The treatment for two periods in one month depends on the cause of the bleeding.
-Women who have a short menstrual cycle naturally or who are in the early stages of puberty don’t require treatment.
+People who have a short menstrual cycle naturally or who are in the early stages of puberty typically don’t require treatment.

-Your doctor may suggest hormonal birth control as a possible treatment for multiple periods in a month, as it can help regulate menses and resolve anemia that occurs due to heavy bleeding.
-If you’re already taking hormonal birth control and it’s causing you to have a period twice in one month, then be sure to talk to your physician about using a different method of birth control.
+Health care providers may suggest hormonal birth control as a possible treatment for multiple periods in a month, as it can help regulate periods and resolve anemia that occurs due to heavy and frequent bleeding.
+If you’re already taking hormonal birth control and you think it might be causing you to have a period twice in one month, then be sure to talk to a health care provider.

-For hypothyroidism, your doctor may prescribe an oral thyroid hormone replacement therapy.
-For hyperthyroidism, several treatment options are available and your doctor will suggest the one that is best for your condition.
+For hypothyroidism, a health care provider may prescribe thyroid hormone replacement therapy.
+For hyperthyroidism, several treatment options are available, and health care providers will suggest the one that is best for each condition.

-During perimenopause, your physician may suggest menopausal therapy to regulate your menses until they disappear when you enter menopause.
+During perimenopause, health care providers may suggest menopausal hormone therapy to regulate periods until they cease with menopause.

-If you have uterine fibroids, your doctor may recommend different therapies, including an intrauterine device, uterine artery embolization, or surgery.
+For uterine fibroids, health care providers may recommend different therapies, including an intrauterine device, uterine artery embolization, or surgery.

-You may make certain lifestyle changes to reduce your stress levels, as stress certainly impacts your menstrual cycle.
-Possible changes include exercising regularly, practicing meditation, reducing your intake of caffeine, and listening to soothing music.
+Certain lifestyle changes can also help reduce stress, which certainly impacts the menstrual cycle.
+Possible changes include exercising regularly, practicing meditation, reducing caffeine intake, and listening to soothing music.

-While having a period every two weeks may be somewhat normal for women with a short menstrual cycle, it can be surprising for women who tend to have a cycle that’s more regular in length.
+While having a period twice a month may be somewhat normal for people with a short menstrual cycle, it can be surprising for those who tend to have a cycle that’s longer.

-In many cases there’s no reason to worry about having your period twice a month, but sometimes it can indicate an underlying medical problem.
+In many cases, there’s no reason to worry about having a period twice a month, but sometimes it can indicate an underlying medical issue.

-Since there are many different reasons that you could have two periods in one month, the best course of action is to mention it to your doctor.
-They can help figure out the reason behind the double periods and together you can decide on an action plan.
+Since there are many different reasons for having two periods in one month, the best course of action is to mention it to your health care provider.
+They can help figure out the reason behind it and determine an action plan.